|Update:||New Balance 1260 v7|

 The result is a slicker, more stylish look, which is always a challenge in a fully structured stability shoe.

 Smooth, stable, and most of all, comfortable, the 1260 v5 boasts everything an overpronator needs to get the job done injury-free.

 It's definitely a shoe that's meant for anyone with mild to moderate overpronation, so if your ankle tends to roll somewhat with each stride, this may be one to consider to make running more comfortable.

 - The New Balance 1260 v5 features several changes for even better cushioning and shock-absorbing capabilities.
-In this new version, the ABZORB foam now runs the full-length of the shoe, which enhances both the transition from the heel to toe as well as the cushioning.
+Like in its recent successor, the New Balance 1260 v7, the ABZORB foam runs the full-length of the shoe, which enhances both the transition from the heel to toe as well as the cushioning.